claws-lab/semba/README.md

 Note that for Epinions dataset, pass the batch size as `--batch_size 16000`.

 **Saved models:** We also provide saved models for each model, dataset, and task triplet except for Epinions.
-Epinions saved models can be accessed by email us at ksartik@gatech.edu.
+Test performance can be found by simply running `python eval.py --model \<MODEL> --dataset \<DATASET> --task \<TASK>`.
+Note that epinions saved models are not uploaded due to large size and will be provided through email requests (contact: ksartik@gatech.edu, dropbox link COMING SOON).